-A postcard from the future is included as a way of bringing these figures to life through story telling- providing an example of how the Council might have gone about achieving its 2030 targets.
+A message from the future is included as a way of bringing these figures to life through story telling- providing an example of how the Council might have gone about achieving its 2030 targets.

-Postcard 2: Increasing carbon absorption
+Message 2: Increasing carbon absorption

-Image from

-Postcard from the

-Future competition

-winner, Macey

-Roberts, age 14,

-Tir Morfa Special

-School
+Climate change themed image by Postcard from the Future competition winner, Macey, age 14 from Tir Morfa Special School.